 Here’s an example of what meter tracking looks like:

 Behavioral Economics and Design: One of the Best Things to Hit Your Campaigns Yet

-If your primary goal as an NPO is to run killer fundraising campaigns, you can’t afford to forget about the tenets of behavioral economics.
-As you can see in the fundraising campaigns mentioned in this post, behavioral economics play a significant role in creating an outstanding fundraising campaign and encouraging people to give.
+If your primary (or simply necessary!) goal as an NPO is to run killer fundraising campaigns, you can’t afford to forget about the tenets of behavioral economics.
+As you can see in the fundraising campaigns mentioned in this post, behavioral economics plays a significant role in creating an outstanding fundraising campaign and encouraging people to give.